Susan R. Wente, Ph.D.

 Our goal is to understand the mechanism for highly selective, bidirectional exchange of proteins and RNA between the nucleus and cytoplasm.
 Nucleocytoplasmic trafficking is essential for cell function, and precisely regulated during cell division, differentiation and death.
-Many aspects of this process are poorly understood.
 At the center of the transport mechanism are the nuclear pore complexes (NPCs), large protein machines embedded in the nuclear envelope and the only known sites for nuclear entry and exit.
 We use yeast, cultured human cells, and zebrafish model systems to address three broad questions.

 (1) How are NPCs assembled?
 At least 30 different proteins associate in a nuclear envelope pore to form an NPC.
 Using genetic strategies and GFP-tagged NPCs, we are identifying assembly factors and monitoring NPC dynamics in live cells.

 (2) How do proteins and genetic material move through the NPC?
 By genetic, molecular and biochemical means, we are investigating the mechanism by which transport factors utilize NPC proteins for movement.
 Studies also focus on elucidating steps in mRNA export, coupling between mRNA export and translation, and roles for inositol polyphosphate signaling in regulating transport.